DamithDeshan/viewIP-Extension/README.md

 # viewIP---Extension

-View your Current ip Address abd copyed
+View your Current ip Address and copyed